 US children's wear retailer Gymboree has named Gap North America president Mark Breitbard as its new CEO.

-US: 'Chemicals of concern' found in children's products
+- Hazardous chemicals found in children's products

 - VF rolls out plan to eliminate harmful chemicals

 - October "a scary month" for US apparel retailers

 - UK Primark supplier goes into administration

 - Raising the minimum wage may reduce employment